miticojo/adk-frontend-nextjs/README.md

 - **Suggested Questions:** Provide users with a set of pre-filled questions to get them started.
 - **Easy Deployment:** Deploy the application to Google Cloud Run using the provided Cloud Build configuration.

+### Ancillary Features

+- **Chat Export:** Export your chat sessions to JSON, Markdown, or plain text for easy sharing and archiving.
+- **Theme Toggling:** Switch between light and dark mode to match your preferences.

 ## Screenshot

 ![ADK Agent Frontend Screenshot](screenshot.png)